Meet the Career Center

 Email: [email protected]

-Leah is the Program Associate for the Career Center.
+Leah is the Program Associate, Professional Development and Mentorship, for the Career Center.
 She assists with the Inns of Court, Foundations of Practice, and mentorship programs, as well as front desk management.
 Prior to joining the team, Leah worked at an international non-profit in Washington, D.C. for over two years providing program support.
 Leah graduated from the University of Wisconsin-Madison with a B.A. in Political Science and secondary major in Education Policy.
 As a student, she interned with the U.S. Department of Defense and overseas with the U.S. Department of State.

 Teresa Kona